Tirq/java-eight-samples/README.md

+# java-eight-samples

+First of all, welcome and enjoy...

-This is a resume about the java eight functionalities based on the book "Java 8 Prático - Lambdas, Streams e os novos recursos" from casa do código.
+This is a resume about the java eight functionalities based on the book **"Java 8 Prático - Lambdas, Streams e os Novos Recursos"** from Casa do código.

-The two main objectives from this project are:
+ The two main objectives of this project are:
-* To learn the new functionalities and the concepts inside the java 8.
+* To learn the new functionalities and the concepts of the Java 8.
 * To improve my English level.

-I wrote a detailed wiki, explaining all details about the subject, I recommend you see the source code but too read the wiki.
+**I wrote a detailed wiki, explaining all details about the subject, I recommend you see the source code but read the wiki too.
+Enjoy it and do not forget to tell me what do you think!**

-Sorry if you note some mistake and please tell me, I will fix it and learn with this situation. ;)
+Please sorry if you note some mistake and please tell me, I will fix it and learn with this situation. ;)